sammcj/recommendarr/README.md

 > **⚠️ IMPORTANT**: Please change your password immediately after your first login for security reasons.

-The unified container runs both the frontend (on port 3030) and the API server (on port 3050 internally).
+The unified container runs both the frontend (on default port 3030) and the API server (on default port 3050 internally).
 This provides secure credential storage and proxy functionality for accessing services that may be blocked by CORS restrictions.

-**Note:** If accessing from outside your network, remember to forward port 3030 on your router/firewall.
+**Note:** If accessing from outside your network, remember to forward your frontend port on your router/firewall.

 ### Option 2: Docker (Manual Run)